Langton49/SEA/README.md

 6. [Contact](#contact)

 ## Overview 📃 <a name="overview">
 SEA web browser is a Windows application that allows users to surf the internet.
 It was built using the QT Framework and C++.
-It utilizes the QWebEngine module to get web pages from user-typed URLs.
-The goal of this browser is to create a safe and private browsing experience specifically built only for the Windows OS.
+It utilizes the QWebEngine module (derived from the Chromium browser) to get web pages from URLs.
+The goal of this browser is to create a safe and private browsing experience.

-__🎞 DEMO:__\
+## DEMO 🎞
 \
 ![alt text](https://github.com/Langton49/SEA/blob/master/Demo/00-21-12.gif "SEA Web Browser in action.")

 GIF Made With: [Free Convert](https://www.freeconvert.com/)

+## How I made it 🔨 <a name="how-i-made-it">

 ## Features <a name="features">
 💻 Modern and intuitive UI\